Tapir

-Tapirs (/ˈteɪpər/ TAY-pər) are large, herbivorous mammals belonging to the family Tapiridae.
+Tapirs (/ˈteɪpər/ TAY-pər) are large herbivorous mammals belonging to the family Tapiridae.
 They are similar in shape to a pig, with a short, prehensile nose trunk (proboscis).
 Tapirs inhabit jungle and forest regions of South and Central America and Southeast Asia.
 They are one of three extant branches of Perissodactyla (odd-toed ungulates), alongside equines and rhinoceroses.
-Only a single genus, Tapirus, is currently extant.
-Tapirs migrated into South America during the Pleistocene epoch from North America after the formation of the Isthmus of Panama as part of the Great American Interchange.
+Only a single genus, Tapirus, is extant.
+Tapirs migrated into South America from North America during the Pleistocene epoch after the formation of the Isthmus of Panama as part of the Great American Interchange.
 Tapirs were present across North America, but became extinct in the region at the end of the Late Pleistocene, around 12,000 years ago.

-Name
+Etymology

-The term tapir comes from the Portuguese-language words tapir, tapira, which themselves trace their origins back to Old Tupi, specifically the term tapi'ira.
-This word, according to Eduardo de Almeida Navarro, referred in a more precise manner to the species Tapirus terrestris.
+The term tapir comes from the Portuguese-language words tapir, tapira and Old Tupi tapi'ira, and roughly translates to thick, due to the thickness of its hide.

 Species

 There are four widely recognized extant species of tapir, all in the genus Tapirus of the family Tapiridae.
 They are the South American tapir, the Malayan tapir, Baird's tapir, and the mountain tapir.
 In 2013, a group of researchers said they had identified a fifth species of tapir, the kabomani tapir.
 However, the existence of the kabomani tapir as a distinct species has been widely disputed, and recent genetic evidence further suggests that it actually is part of the species South American tapir.